Facebook Messenger: History

 In December 2017, Facebook announced Messenger Kids, a new app aimed for persons under 13 years of age.
 The app comes with some differences compared to the standard version.
 In 2019, Messenger announced to be the 2nd most downloaded mobile app of the decade, from 2011 to 2019.

 In December 2019, Messenger dropped support for users to sign in using only a mobile number, meaning that users must sign in to a Facebook account in order to use the service.

 In March 2020, Facebook started to ship its dedicated Messenger for macOS app through the Mac App Store.
-The app is currently live in regions include France, Australia, Mexico and Poland.
+The app is currently live in regions including France, Australia, Mexico, Poland, and many others.

 In April 2020, Facebook began rolling out a new feature called Messenger Rooms, a video chat feature that allows users to chat with up to 50 people at a time.
 The feature rivals Zoom, an application that gained a lot of popularity during the COVID-19 pandemic.
 Privacy concerns arose since the feature uses the same data collection policies as mainstream Facebook.

-In July 2020, Facebook added a new feature in Messenger that lets iOS users to use Face ID or Touch ID to lock their chats.
+In July 2020, Facebook added a new feature in Messenger that lets iOS users to use Apple's Face ID or Touch ID to lock their chats.
 The feature is called App Lock and is a part of several changes in Messenger regarding privacy and security.
 The option to view only "Unread Threads" was removed from the inbox, requiring the account holder to scroll through the entire inbox to be certain every unread message has been seen.

-On October 13, 2020, Facebook's Messenger application introduced cross-app messaging with Instagram, which was launched in September 2021.
-In addition to the integrated messaging, the application announced the introduction of a new logo, which will be an amalgamation of the Messenger and Instagram logo.
+On October 13, 2020, the Messenger application introduced cross-app messaging with Instagram, which was launched in September 2021.
+In addition to the integrated messaging, the application announced the introduction of a new logo, which should be an amalgamation of the Messenger and Instagram logo.

+On October 16, 2025, Meta has announced that the desktop app of Messenger will shut down effective December 15, 2025.